City : Learning Slopes : IT

 - Typeracer - A resource for testing how quickly you can type!

-Don't forget once you've learned to touch type properly, you can put your speed in wpm (Words Per Minute) on your CV.
+Don't forget once you've learned to touch type properly, you can put your speed in wpm (Words Per Minute) on your CV if it's relevant to your role.

 ECDL (European Computer Driving License)